h3nnn4n/h3nnn4n-sc2-ai/Ideas.md

  - [ ] Build more gateways and other things
  - [ ] Advance tech and variate the army
  - [ ] Forge and research upgrades
+ - [ ] Keep building observers for the army
+ - [ ] Build more unit types, i.e. immortals and void rays
+ - [ ] Build static defense, i.e. shield batteries and cannons

  - Nits and bugs
  - [ ] Fix warpins failing due to bad placement